nvfedo/qa_guru_python_3_9/README.md

 ### <img width="2%" title="Allure TestOps" src="attach/logo/allure_testops.png"> Allure TestOps

 Integration with Allure TestOps is also configured.
-After running a job from Jenkins, a launch is automatically created in Allure.
+After running a job from Jenkins, a launch is automatically created in Allure TestOps.
 For example, this launch was created at the same time as the launch of the job from Jenkins.
 ![Screen](attach/screenshots/launches.png)
 We can also create test cases